 Blixt (Android/iOS, LND light backend on device)

-Most development testing for Robosats has been done using Blixt.
-This is one of the most complete lightning wallets around.
+Most development testing for RoboSats has been done using Blixt.
+This is one of the most complete Lightning wallets around.
 However, it does lead to misunderstanding when hold invoices are locked, as it shows a spinner with payment in transit.
 The user needs to check on the website for confirmation.
-Blixt allows for multiple pending HTLCs, this is necessary as a seller since you need to lock a taker/maker bond and then a trade escrow (2 pending concurrent HTLCs).
-It might eventually also display as paid/charged invoices that are still pending, specially if the user force closes blixt and reopens it.
-Occasionally can display as charged fidelity bonds that have in fact been returned.
+Blixt allows for multiple pending HTLCs; this is necessary as a seller since you need to lock a taker/maker bond and then a trade escrow (2 pending concurrent HTLCs).
+It might eventually also display as paid/charged invoices that are still pending, especially if the user force closes Blixt and reopens it.
+Occasionally, it can display fidelity bonds as charged that have in fact been returned.

 Core Lightning / CLN (CLI Interface)

 Works as expected.
 The

 lightning-cli pay <invoice> command does not conclude while the payment is pending, but can use

 lightning-cli paystatus <invoice> to monitor the state.